Skip to navigation Skip to content

 2. Disinfect the TV remote regularly

 After the kitchen, the living room is one of the most used rooms in the home, especially during the festive period.
 Families gather on the sofa night after night watching their favourite movies and those all-important Christmas spin-offs.
 In between channel surfing, we can be caught snacking on all the treats we can get our hands on and making occasional visits to the bathroom.

-This got us thinking, what germs are lurking on the TV remote?
+A recent study swabbed 30 everyday items from three different households and analysed the bacterial growth after five days to find out which needed the most attention!
 Of all 30 items that were swabbed, the TV remote came out as the second dirtiest electronic item, beaten only by the laptop/computer keyboard.
 Dr Amanda Jones at Northumbria University, who analysed the petri dishes, found that the TV remote could be ladened with “staphylococci and streptococci”.

 Nancy says, “It’s important to maintain a regular cleaning schedule to prevent the harbouring of germs, including E. coli and cold viruses.
 Everyday items such as a TV remote can easily slip our minds when focusing on larger items in the home, however, it's really important that we disinfect it at least once a week.